yehia67/documentation/ciri/0.1/references/troubleshooting.md

 ### Username is not in the sudoers file.
 This incident will be reported

-This happens when the user has no rights to use sudo.
+This message is displayed when the user does not has the right to use sudo.
 Just follow [this article](https://www.tecmint.com/fix-user-is-not-in-the-sudoers-file-the-incident-will-be-reported-ubuntu/) to fix this.

 ### Unable to locally verify the issuer's authority.